renlite/dart_flutter/renlite/README.md

 ```

 ###  Interaction
 RenderObject offers the method [`@override void handleEvent(PointerEvent event, covariant HitTestEntry entry)`](https://api.flutter.dev/flutter/rendering/RenderObject/handleEvent.html), so you can react to diverse user actions.
 In service.dart a `typedef TabCallback = ...` is included for a simpler implementation.
+An example of onTab is available in [renlite_sample_page](https://github.com/renlite/flutter/tree/master/renlite_sample_page).